Dynamics of collective minds in online communities

-While the trolls are still active, counterspeech effectively dilutes the relative target topic frequency in the comments (Fig. \ref{fig:5}j) and news (Supplementary Fig. 12).
+While the trolls are still active, counterspeech effectively dilutes the relative target topic frequency in the comments (Fig. \ref{fig:5}f) and in news (SI Appendix, Fig. S12).
 However, we find that the same strength of multiplier ($s_{\text{tr}}=s_{\text{cs}}=1.5$) is insufficient.
 A much stronger multiplier ($s_{\text{cs}}=3.0$) is needed to nullify the trolls' effect on the target topic.
-Furthermore, our findings underscore the importance of timing of influence, especially for weaker counterspeech (Fig. \ref{fig:5}k), as the effect of trolls is suppressed more strongly and quickly when we initiate the counterspeech shortly ($t=150$) after the trolls invade (see Supplementary Fig. 12 for early removal of trolls).
+Furthermore, our findings underscore the importance of timing of influence, especially for weaker counterspeech (Fig. \ref{fig:5}g), as the effect of trolls is suppressed more strongly and quickly when we initiate the counterspeech shortly ($t=150$) after the trolls invade (see SI Appendix, Fig. S12 for early removal of trolls).

-Also, trajectory visualization of counterspeech (Fig. \ref{fig:5}l) clearly shows that counterspeech is different from simple removal of trolls: it does not reverse the damage, but instead guides the community semantic network into a different direction proportional to $s_{\text{cs}}$, boosting previously moderately frequent topics at the expense of very frequent and rare topics (Supplementary Fig. 13).
+Also, trajectory visualization of counterspeech (Fig. \ref{fig:5}h) clearly shows that counterspeech is different from simple removal of trolls: it does not reverse the damage, but instead guides the community semantic network into a different direction proportional to $s_{\text{cs}}$, boosting previously moderately frequent topics at the expense of very frequent and rare topics (SI Appendix, Fig. S14).